Cypress Point Club: History

 The course was designed in 1929 by golf course designer Alister MacKenzie, collaborating with fellow golf course architect Robert Hunter.
 It opened on August 11 that year.

 The Cypress Point clubhouse was designed by George Washington Smith of Santa Barbara and decorated by artist and member Francis McComas and Frances Elkins.
 It opened in 1929 and is mostly unchanged from the original design.
 The club has 250 members.

+Cypress Point is one of five golf clubs that participates in an annual rotating-venue members-only golf tournament known as SCAPS; the other clubs are Seminole Golf Club, Augusta National Golf Club, Pine Valley Golf Club, and San Francisco Golf Club.

-Golf Course
+Golf course

 Set in coastal dunes, the course's front nine enter the Del Monte forest, reemerging on the rocky coastline for the back nine.
 The signature hole is #16, which requires a 230 yd tee shot over the Pacific to a mid-sized green guarded by strategically placed bunkers.

 Cypress Point Club was ranked #1 on Top100GolfCourses.com list of best golf courses in the US and #3 on Golf Digests 2025 list of America's 100 Greatest Golf Courses.

 The golf course is considered one of the most exclusive in the world.
 Non-members require the invitation of a member to play.